DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Dynamic Ball Querying

 \subsection{Inference}

 For an input query $i\in \{1, 2, ..., N_q\}$ with coordinate $\mathbf{q_c}(i)$, we first obtain the corresponding query feature according to its coordinate for the query multiplexer.
 The query feature can be used as the basis for dynamic decisions.
 Specifically, we adopt the nearest sampling technique to obtain its representation from the features of input points.
-Albeit the sampling process with more sample points, {\em e.g.}, top-k sampling and ball gathering, can lead to a slight performance gain, it causes a significant decrease in efficiency.
+Albeit the sampling process with more sample points, {\em e.g.}, top-k sampling, and ball gathering, can lead to a slight performance gain, it causes a significant decrease in efficiency.
+The top-k sampling indicates choosing a set of points with the smallest distance under a specific metric.
+Additionally, ball gathering means sampling and concatenating features according to the coordinates of points.
 The previous variants of ball querying employ heuristic and hand-designed rules.
 Different from them, the routing process of our query multiplexer is performed in a data-dependent way.
-To achieve it, we predict the gating logits for each query by a linear projection:
+To achieve it, we aggregate input features for each query from the nearest input point and predict the gating logits for each query by a linear projection:

 where $\mathbf{W}\in \mathbb{R}^{C\times K}$ and $b\in \mathbb{R}^{1\times K}$ denotes the weight and bias, respectively.
 Moreover, the binary gating masks for the $i$-th query and the $k$-th group are generated by quantizing the gating logits: